 2. Information Users

 The Medicare Program works to ensure that beneficiaries get the best care possible.
 The Medicare Quality of Care Complaint Form will be used to ensure that we process your concerns in an efficient manner.
-Quality Improvement Organizations (QIOs) , are under contract with Medicare and are required to conduct reviews of all written and or emailed complaints from beneficiaries about the quality of services not meeting professionally recognized standards of health care.
+Quality Improvement Organizations (QIOs) are under contract with Medicare and are required to conduct reviews of all written and or emailed complaints from beneficiaries about the quality of services not meeting professionally recognized standards of health care.

 3. Use of Information Technology